acostalima/react-native-test-runner/README.md

 Type: `array`

 Paths to the patch files to apply to the test app.
-This might be useful if you need to patch the React Native source temporarily to fix a bug or add missing functionality.
+This might be useful if you need to patch the React Native's source temporarily to fix a bug or add missing functionality.

 Example: